-One Example: Mirrors
+Another Example: Mirrors

 - Critical part of Situational Awareness

 - MUST be aware of cars behind

 - Should never be surprised by a car in mirror

-- Scan mirrors (esp. rear view)
+- Scan mirrors (esp. rear view) (glance)

-- On and end of straightaway
+- On, middle and end of straightaway

 - Are cars closer or further away?

 - Exiting a corner

-- · Confirms how close the next car is
+- Confirms how close the next car is